 Funds are available through each division to support student and faculty collaborative research and independent student research during the summer.

 The College encourages faculty members to take part in professional meetings, to keep in touch with fellow scholars, and to stay up to date with the most advanced thought in their individual fields.
 The College therefore reimburses full-time members of the faculty (Professors, Associate Professors, Assistant Professors, and Instructors) for a major part of the expenses incurred in attending meetings of learned or professional societies.

 Reimbursable expenses include transportation, lodging, meals, and conference registration.
-Receipts are required; the Faculty Travel Reimbursement form [pdf] must be completed and sent to Marcia Brown, Provost's Office.
+Receipts are required; the Faculty Travel Reimbursement form [pdf] must be completed and sent to Kim Fremont, Provost's Office.

 For additional information, see the Faculty Travel section of the Handbook for Instructional Staff [pdf].

 A gift from Eugene Lang provides the Provost with a fund to support scholarship and/or curriculum development by tenure-track assistant professors and associate professors who have received tenure within the past six years.

 As funds permit, grants of $500 to $3000 may be made to subsidize unusual expenses such as the subvention required by a press in order to publish a book or the cost of reproduction rights.
 A grant might supplement the regular travel allowance if one is giving a peer-reviewed paper.
 A grant might also support curriculum development and the cost of preparing and carrying out a special prototype faculty initiative to provide a learning experience for students in a particular course, discipline or student group; it could support organizing and carrying out a particular-interest faculty conference, or a particular discipline-relevant collaboration with another college or professional or community group.
 In exceptional cases, the award may provide for a course replacement (requiring up to $6000), but it does not fund a second semester of leave.
 It does not provide for the purchase of equipment normally provided by the College.